limo-trading/lemon.markets.js/README.md

 # Documentation

 ## ResponsePage
-If your requested data is too large, it is split across multiple pages.
+If you request too much data, your answer will be split into multiple pages.

 | Name | Type | Description |
 | - | - | - |